 Receiving a denial after initiating an SSI claim can be frustrating and confusing.
 Whether your denial is the result of confusion over your level of assets or your lack of automatically qualifying condition, legal recourse is available.

 A knowledgeable Buckhead SSI denial lawyer can help you understand the reason for your application’s rejection, initiate an appeal to keep your claim going, and gather necessary documentation for resubmission.
-There is a strict time limit to act after a denial, so do not hesitate to contact qualified legal counsel as soon as possible to discuss your case.
+There is a strict time limit to act after a denial, so do not hesitate to contact qualified disability advocates as soon as possible to discuss your case.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).